Woodland Township, New Jersey: Local government

 Woodland Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another to serve as deputy mayor.

-As of 2023, the members of the Woodland Township Committee are Mayor William DeGroff (R, term on committee ends December 31, 2023; terms as mayor ends 2022), Deputy Mayor Mark J. Herndon (R, term on committee ends 2024; term as deputy mayor ends 2022) and Donna Mull (R, 2022; appointed to fill an unexpired term).
+As of 2023, the members of the Woodland Township Committee are Mayor William DeGroff (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Mark J. Herndon (R, term on committee ends 2024; term as deputy mayor ends 2023) and Donna Mull (R, 2025).

 In May 2022, Donna Mull was appointed to fill the seat expiring in December 2022 that had been held by Derrick Daniels until he resigned from office after moving out of Woodland Township.